PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 Often people claim that classification performance improves with :term:`feature selection`.
 If we can reduce the dataset to the important ones, the classifier wouldn't have to deal with all the noise anymore.
-A simple approach would be to compute an full-brain ANOVA and only go with the voxels that show some level of variance between categories.
+A simple approach would be to compute a full-brain ANOVA and only go with the voxels that show some level of variance between categories.
 From the :ref:`previous tutorial part <chap_tutorial_searchlight>` we know how to compute the desired F-scores and could use them to manually select features